preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 + **App Administrators**: The active Administrator (you) is automatically added as App Administrator.
 Add or delete administrators as needed.
 There must always be at least one.

 5. The Properties step may be very different in different templates, or maybe not neded at all.
 Here's a simple example.
-Note that a star indicates if the property must be set (Organization in this example).
+Note that a star indicates if that the property is mandatory.

 .. image:: teamwork-settings-property-v7.png